 Ensuring the continued availability of the option to pay with cash is also of crucial importance to our constituencies, including the hundreds of millions of Americans we serve who depend upon using U.S. currency each day.
 We are not aware of any reliable scientific evidence indicating that practicing good hygiene, or safeguarding the public’s health, requires consumers and businesses to give up the convenience, security, or privacy protections that cash transactions continue to offer.

-We want America to know that our organizations remain committed to ensuring safe, convenient, and widespread access to cash during the current health crisis – now and in the coming days, as our nation’s consumer-spending-based economy regains its footing and becomes robust once again.
+We want America to know that our organizations remain committed to ensuring safe, convenient, and widespread access to cash management solutions during the current health crisis – now and in the coming days, as our nation’s consumer-spending-based economy regains its footing and becomes robust once again.

 For more information about the CCPC, its members, and the fight to maintain consumer payment choices in the United States, visit us online at www.cash-choice.org.